ShaunCurtis/Shaun.Blazor.CSS/readme.md

 ]
 ```

-A new *site.css* should appear in *wwwroot/css*.
+7. A new *site.css* should appear in *wwwroot/css*.
 There'll be nothing in it because the source file is empty.

-## Setup Bootstrap
+## Set up Bootstrap

 1. Add a *Bootstrap* folder to *SASS*.
 2. Add a *custom* folder to *Bootstrap*.